fabienbaron/OpticsGSU/README.md

 Install the Atom editor https://atom.io/.

-Install the language-julia Atom package from within Atom (CTRL+comma to open Settings, then Package tab).
+Install the language-julia Atom package from within Atom (Linux: CTRL+comma then Install tab, Mac:COMMAND+comma then Install tab).

 More advanced users can directly use Juno (a Julia + Atom remix) http://junolab.org/